TGAC/COPO-documentation/user-guide/datafile.rst

 Beside every datafile in the description is a view button (depicted as a green plus sign to the left of a datafile.
 See: :ref:`datafile-wizard-label`).
 This may be clicked to view the metadata assigned to the datafile in the stage.
 This is particularly useful when the datafiles in the bundle may potentially have different metadata.

-The description bundle section has a search facility for filtering datafiles in the bundle.
-Closely associated with the search control, are the **Select all**, **Select filtered**, and **Select none** buttons.
-These can be used to select and apply metadata to subsets of datafiles in the description bundle.
-More detail will be provided about this feature within a relevant context.
+The description bundle section has a search functionality for filtering datafiles in the bundle.
+Closely associated with the search functionality are the **Select all**, **Select filtered**, and **Select none** controls, which may be used to select and apply metadata to subsets of datafiles in the description bundle.
+More detail will be provided about bundle `subsetting` later.